aboulolo1/ElMenus/README.md

 - UIScrollView-InfiniteScroll : Infinite scroll implementation as a category for UIScrollView
 - Alamofire : used this library to check Connectivity
 - SwiftMessageBar : used this library to show alert message for error

+# Features:

+- Fetch list of tags from mock api https://elmenus-assignment.getsandbox.com/tags/{page}
+- Fetch list of items based on tag name from mock api https://elmenus-assignment.getsandbox.com/tags/{page}
+- cache the API response and display it in offline mode.